xuyanMax/phrases/README.md

 _Proactive fiscal policy and prudent monetary policy should be well implemented," the report said.
 "Fiscal policy should be strengthened and made more effective, and the tax and fee reduction policy should be implemented more thoroughly._ 要实施好积极的财政政策. 财政政策要加力提效, 继续落实落细减税降费政策

+_In a world undergoing dramatic changes, China will `remain confident and resolute in safeguarding its sovereignty and security`, and `maintain its sincerity and goodwill` for `safeguarding world peace` and `promoting common prosperity`, President Xi Jinping said in his 2019 New Year's speech._

+**2019 first half year**
+_Since the start of the year, Xi has made `five` overseas visits and attended four multilateral gatherings in `eight` countries to forge broader consensuses and closer partnerships for jointly building a community with a shared future for mankind._

+**2019 sino-us**

+_China and the US `have highly integrated interests` and `extensive areas of cooperation`, and they should not fall into the traps of conflict and confrontation`, Xi said._

+**2019 June sino-russia 70th anniversary**
+_Xi's state visit to Russia in early June came as the two countries are marking the 70th `anniversary of the establishment of diplomatic ties`._

+_The Chinese leader, together with Russian President Vladimir Putin, upgraded bilateral relations to a `comprehensive strategic partnership of coordination` for the new era._ 中俄两国全面战略协作伙伴关系

+**Belt and Road Initiative**
+_Xi proposed the Belt and Road Initiative in 2013 and frequently promoted it on multiple international occasions.
+The endeavors have borne fruitful results — some 126 countries and 29 international organizations have signed BRI cooperation documents with China._

+_"The BRI has transcended the challenges of geography and un­equal development," and China "has proved itself as a reliable, responsible partner in the international arena"_

+**Challenges**
+_While protectionism and fierce global competition for resources have diverted some economies' attention from making a bigger cake to wrestling for a larger slice, Xiplomacy staunchly advocates common efforts to create more shared interests and benefits._

+**2019 sino-dprk**

 ### Taiwan